BND Hamburger Icon

 Sandra Mardenfeld

-Written By: Sandra MardenfeldBusiness Operations Insider and Senior Editor
+Written by: Sandra Mardenfeld, Senior Editor

 Sandra Mardenfeld is a freelance writer, editor, social media manager, marketing consultant and educator based in Long Island, New York.
 She has worked as the managing editor for several national magazines, and as an editor/writer on many websites.
 She has written for several business publications, including Entrepreneur.com, Retail Ad World, American Bookseller, and Construction Equipment Guide.